Werewolf fiction: In films

 Lon Chaney Jr. himself became somewhat typecast as the Wolf Man and reprised his role in several sequels for Universal Studios.
 In these films, the werewolf lore of the first film was clarified.
 In Frankenstein Meets the Wolf Man (1943) it is firmly established that the Wolf Man is revived from the dead at a night of the full moon after his grave was disturbed.
 In House of Frankenstein (1944), silver bullets are used for the first time to dispatch him.
 Further sequels were House of Dracula (1945) and the parodic Abbott and Costello Meet Frankenstein (1948).

-The success of Universal's The Wolf Man prompted rival Hollywood film companies Columbia Pictures and Fox Studios to bring out their own, now somewhat obscure, werewolf films.
-The first of these was The Undying Monster produced by Fox in 1942, adapted from a werewolf novel of the same name by Jessie Douglas Kerruish, published in 1936.
+The success of Universal's The Wolf Man prompted rival Hollywood film companies and to bring out their own, now somewhat obscure, werewolf films.
+The first of these was The Mad Monster (1942) from Poverty Row studio Producers Releasing Corporation, followed later the same year by Fox Studios' The Undying Monster, adapted from Jessie Douglas Kerruish's eponymous 1936 novel.
+Other entries were Columbia Pictures's The Return of the Vampire (1943) and Cry of the Werewolf (1944).

 In 1981, two prominent werewolf films, The Howling and An American Werewolf in London, both drew on themes from the Universal series.
 While the werewolves in The Howling resembled bipedal wolves, the one in An American Werewolf in London had a more quadrupedal form with longer claws, a short tail, and finger-like structures on its front paws.
-The latter later had a follow-up called An American Werewolf in Paris.
+The latter had a follow-up called An American Werewolf in Paris.

-Other interpretations

-More recently, the portrayal of werewolves has taken a more sympathetic turn in some circles.
-With the rise of environmentalism and other back-to-nature ideals, the werewolf has come to be seen as a representation of humanity allied more closely with nature.

-Despite the recent upsurge in the motif of heroic werewolves, unsympathetic portrayals of werewolves as monsters also continue to be common in popular culture.
-This is especially true in films, which are only slowly incorporating trends in written fiction.
-There are very few werewolf films outside the horror genre.